AT YOUR HOME:

 • If it is safe to do so, record the interaction or ask someone else to record it.
 Do not interfere with the operation.

-IF YOU ARE APPROACHED BY ICE AND YOU ARE A MINOR:
+IF YOU ARE APPROACHED AND YOU ARE A MINOR:

 • Minors have the same protections as adults.
 They have the right to remain silent and not answer questions about: